Antiemetic Medicines – OTC Relief for Nausea and Vomiting

 Over-the-counter (OTC) medicines are medicines you can buy without a prescription from your healthcare provider.
 Medicines that treat nausea and vomiting are called antiemetics.
 Several OTC medicines are used as antiemetics.
 These include:

-- Bismuth subsalicylate (some brand names: Kaopectate, Pepto-Bismol) may help treat some types of nausea and vomiting, such as from gastroenteritis (also called “stomach flu”).
+- Bismuth subsalicylate (some brand names: Kaopectate, Pepto-Bismol).
+This medicine may help treat some types of nausea and vomiting, such as from gastroenteritis (also called “stomach flu”).
 It’s also used for upset stomach and as an antidiarrheal (medicine to treat diarrhea).

 - Certain antihistamines may help prevent nausea and vomiting caused by motion sickness.
 This includes dimenhydrinate (brand name: Gravol).